nunompmoniz/TSResampStrat_JDSA2017/README.md

 Resampling Strategies for Imbalanced Time Series Forecasting (Code + Data)

 In this repository you will find the code and data used to execute the experimental process (designed for <b>R</b>) in the submitted article "Resampling Strategies for Imbalanced Time Series Forecasting".
 This article was written by Nuno Moniz, Paula Branco and Luís Torgo.
-It was submitted to the Journal Track (New Generation Computing Journal) of the EPIA 2017 Conference.
+It was submitted to the International Journal of Data Science and Analytics (Springer).
 <br/><br/>
 <b><u>Important:</b></u><br/>
 This code requires the use of the R package uba.<br/>